j-r-jones/optsearch/README.md

 something intended to run on emerging architectures.

-Python, and particularly the various libraries required by a large framework like OpenTuner, often takes a while to get ported, so you cannot provide better performing libraries so rapidly after you buy bleeding edge hardware if you rely on it.
+Python, and particularly the various libraries required by a large framework like OpenTuner, often takes a while to get ported.
+As a result, you cannot provide better performing libraries soon after buying bleeding edge hardware.

 ## Current dependencies:
 * [libyaml](https://github.com/yaml/libyaml)